deadlyvipers/dojo_rules/introduction.md

 My name is William Hutchison.
 I am a software developer for test.
-I live in Redmond, Washington
+I live in Redmond, Washington.
+My favorite CodeSchool path is Electives.